sweetbbak/zig80/README.md

 # zig80 - z80 emulator

-zig80 is a Z80 emulator written in Zig.
+zig80 is a Z80 emulator written in Zig. (updated to work with Zig versions 0.13.0 to 0.14.0-dev)

 ## Features